Mahjong: Current development

 There are many governing bodies which often host exhibition games and tournaments for modern and traditional Mahjong gaming.

 Mahjong, as of 2010, is the most popular table game in Japan.
 As of 2008, there were approximately 7.6 million Mahjong players in Japan and an estimated 8,900 Mahjong parlors did ¥300 billion (converting to US$2.8 billion according to exchange rates for 30 April 2020) in sales.
 There are several manga and anime (e.g. Saki and Akagi) devoted to dramatic and comic situations involving Mahjong.
 Since the 1980s, hundreds of different Mahjong arcade machines in Japanese video arcades have been created, including strip versions.
 Newer units can connect with other arcade machines across the Internet.

 Mahjong culture is still deeply ingrained in the Chinese community.
 Sam Hui wrote Cantopop songs using Mahjong as their themes, and Hong Kong movies have often included scenes of Mahjong games.
 Many gambling movies have been filmed in Hong Kong, and a recent subgenre is the Mahjong movie.

 Although the popularity of the game in China is still broad, since 1949, mahjong was frowned upon by the government because it is seen as a means of gambling addiction, an issue that the government always sought to tackle.

 Prolonged playing of Mahjong may trigger epileptic seizures according to a 2007 study.
 To date there are 23 reported cases of Mahjong-induced seizures in the English medical literature.
 Some doctors speculate that this may be due to stress and complex manual movement correlated with intense brain function similar to playing chess or card games such as poker.

 Studies by doctors have also shown in Hong Kong that the game is beneficial for individuals suffering from dementia or cognitive memory difficulties, leading to the development of Mahjong therapy.
+Many elderly in Hong Kong actively and regularly go to Mahjong Schools as a form of leisure and entertainment activities.
+As the Government does not allow gambling after World War II, the Government issued 144 licenses to these "schools" in 1956 in order to legalize the operation of places that provide Mahjong entertainment.

 Researchers have also used artificial intelligence techniques to develop Mahjong-playing agents using neural networks and reinforcement learning.
 They have shown that a self-learning machine can be trained to compete with some of the best Richi Mahjong players.

-Mahjong was also adapted into several puzzle video games such as Mahjong Trails, listed as one of the top-grossing games on Facebook.